Addressing Climate Change

 Total 100.0% 1,266 1,107 158

-Regarding Scope 3 (GHG emissions in the value chain), we have roughly estimated the scale of emissions from the Auto, Aircraft and Ships, and Real Estate businesses, and the power generation and electric power retail business in the Environment and Energy segment, as well as emissions from investees and borrowers (Category 15).
+Regarding Scope 3 (GHG emissions in the value chain), we have roughly estimated the scale of emissions from the Auto, Real Estate, and the power generation and electric power retail business in the Environment and Energy segment, Aircraft and Ships, as well as emissions from investees and borrowers (Category 15).
 We disclose numerical data for Categories 6 and 7.

 • Please refer to ORIX Group’s GHG emissions here.